-On most trains there are 1st, 2nd and 3rd class wagons, and even two options for the second class (with or without food).
+On most trains, there are 1st, 2nd, and 3rd class wagons, and even two options for the second class (with or without food).
 We travel in second class mostly.
 That means you travel in a closed 4-bed coupé.
 One train ride we travel third class, which is an amazing experience.
-In third class there are bunk beds, the big difference with third class is that there are no doors.
+In the third class, there are bunk beds, the big difference with the third class is that there are no doors.
 This makes it look and feel like a 45-bed dormitory!
-People even say travelling third class is safer, because of social surveillance.
+People even say traveling third class is safer, because of social surveillance.

 Preparing for the ride

-First of all, you are travelling in countries where the English-level is low, if they speak English at all.
-Travelling by train also means meeting (local) people and – believe us – you want to become friends.
+Download offline dictionaries & download Russian/Chinese keyboards on your phone.
+You are traveling in countries where the English-level is low if they speak English at all.
+Traveling by train also means meeting (local) people and – believe us – you want to become friends.
 If only because they can help you when you have problems.
 So we recommend that you learn at least the Russian words for thank you, some things like hello, goodbye, and nice to meet you.
 Knowing some words guarantees a smile on locals’ faces – even on the harsh-looking-Russian faces!
-Luckily you do not need to follow an entire language course beforehand, since there are many handy apps (Google translate offline!) to help you with your conversations.
+Luckily you do not need to follow an entire language course beforehand since there are many handy apps (Google translate offline!) to help you with your conversations.

 Charge your electronics